microsoft/WindowsAppSDK/specs/dynamicdependencies/sample-8.md

             var options = new AddPackageDependencyOptions(){ Rank = rank, PrependIfRankCollision = true };
             PackageDependencyContext packageDependencyContext = packageDependency.Add(options);
             Console.WriteLine($"{what} via {packageDependencyContext.PackageFullName}");

+            // Hang onto the PackageDependencyContext until we're done with it.
+In this case, the life of the process g_packageDependencyContexts[what] = packageDependencyContext;
         }

         static string LoadPackageDependencyId(string what)